TetorCo/ECGAN_Project/README.md

-# Emoji Creator Project With DCGAN, ECGAN
+# Emoji Creator Project With DCGAN, ECGAN :wave:

+My First GAN Project :musical_note:

 This is a project I started because I wanted to make a new emoji.